-Okay Apple fanboys and fangirls, take off your AirPods and listen up!
+Okay Apple fanboys and fangirls, take off your AirPods and

 Looks like your beloved RM4,000 gizmo might soon get that colourful Buatan Malaysia chop.
 Well, kinda…